-Natalie Morris is the clinical lead and director of Integrated Therapy Solutions, an independent practice in England.
+Natalie Morris is the CEO & Founder of The Feeding Trust.
 Her main patient group is children and young persons with Cerebral Palsy.

 Her results were astounding, “. . . all children showed improvement within 4 weeks . . .” she said, despite having had a range of various treatments before the study started.
 At the end of the 20 weeks she could show significant improvement in swallowing, posture, breathing control, oral ability, and more.

 Immediate reactions from her audience were extremely positive.
 One has already posted on LinkedIn, “ . . . very interesting course today presented by Natalie Moris on the benefits of IQoro for saliva management.
 A valuable addition to the speech and language therapy toolkit!”